WuTheFWasThat/vimflowy/README.md

 This is a productivity tool which draws great inspiration from workflowy and vim

+There is a demo [here](https://vimflowy.bitballoon.com)

 ## TODO ##

-make hotkeys customizable
+fixes
+- make block unindent move to parent's next sibling regardless
+- warn another tab if something has been modified??

-scale better:
+- scale better:
   - limit search results

-warn another tab if something has been modified??

-break up tests into multiple files...
+- break up tests into multiple files...

-style stuff better
+- style stuff better
+- rethink fold hotkeys (z+coaCOA)?

+Features
+- make hotkeys customizable
+- visual mode
+- visual line mode
+- macros
-there should be a way to yank just 1 line without children?
+- there should be a way to yank just 1 line without children?

-yc -> clone?
+- yc -> clone?

-gp = go parent?
+- gp = go parent?
-rethink fold hotkeys (z+coaCOA)?

-implement some form of marks (m[a-z] or m[string]?  'a or '[string]) implement J implement ctrl+o find/replace? line numbers?
+- implement some form of marks (m[a-z] or m[string]?  'a or '[string])
+  - tagging, e.g. @mark that links to it
+- implement J
+- implement ctrl+o, `g,`, `g;`
+- find/replace?
+- line numbers?

 ## KNOWN ISSUES: ##